 Glybera was successful in human trials and received approval from the European Commission, with marketing authorisation covering all 27 EU member states.
-In 2013, it becomes commercially available.* uniQure applies for regulatory approval in other countries including the US and Canada.
+In 2013, it became commercially available.* uniQure would later gain regulatory approval in other countries including the US and Canada.

 Highly flexible touch sensors are appearing in a range of gadgets

 Highly flexible, film-based touch sensors entered the phone and tablet markets in 2013.* They also extended touch capabilities into a range of new consumer and industrial goods.
 Using roll-to-roll metal mesh technology, they could provide a high-performance alternative to existing touch sensors.
 Larger, lighter, sleeker, curved and edgeless designs were now possible for handheld devices.
 Thinner sensor stacks with flawless performance, excellent optical clarity, low sheet resistance and low power consumption enabled futuristic concepts with functional designs at lower costs compared to previous alternatives.